Saigon International University: Library system

 SIU library has textbooks, reference books, bachelor's theses, scientific research works, dictionaries and magazines…which are neatly and logically arranged.
 They are also cataloged into different specific areas including: Textbooks, Economics and Business, Computer Science, Dictionary, Fiction, Culture - Tourism, Magazines, etc..

 The e-library is run effectively with a modern computer system, high tech equipment and high speed Internet access.
 The enormous material sources best serve the demands of students, professors and staff, including e-documents, audio files, videos and photos…

 International recognition

-SIU is an educational member of The International Assembly for Collegiate Business Education (IACBE) - United States, which has granted candidacy status for The Department of Business and Tourism Management at The SIU.

-SIU is also a member of The Association to Advance Collegiate Schools of Business (AACSB) - United States, but not accredited by this organization.
+SIU is the first university in Vietnam — and among the few in Asia — to receive international accreditation in the field of Business from the Accreditation Council for Business Schools and Programs (ACBSP), USA, and is a member of the Association to Advance Collegiate Schools of Business (AACSB).
+The university maintains partnerships with prestigious international institutions such as Suffolk University and Truman State University (USA), Buckinghamshire New University (UK), Ritsumeikan University and Asia Pacific University (Japan), among others.

+SIU became the first university in Vietnam to receive accreditation from the International Accreditation Council for Business Education (IACBE), USA, in April 2020.

+The Bachelor of Science in Computer Science program at Saigon International University (SIU) was accredited in 2024 by the Computing Accreditation Commission (CAC) of ABET, USA.
+SIU’s Computer Science program earned ABET accreditation from its very first evaluation.
+This recognition affirms that the program meets the essential international standards to prepare graduates to enter the global workforce in the critical STEM fields.